Maahz/LocalActionHandler/README.md

 After sending the POST request, the application checks the HTTP response status code.
 A status code of 204 indicates that the action was successfully executed.
 If any other status code is received, the application will report a failure along with the response details for troubleshooting.
 ## Conclusion

-This Streamer.bot Local Action Executor offers a convenient way to automate and integrate action execution within Streamer.bot, enhancing the capabilities of your streaming setup with the power of automation.
+This Streamer.bot Local Action Handler offers a convenient way to automate and integrate action execution within Streamer.bot, enhancing the capabilities of your streaming setup with the power of automation.